twhite444/ANDIE/README.md

 ## How our code was tested (in general, not a multi-page exhaustive list).
 Uploaded an image to the program and compared the results of running the functions to the correct outcome that was in the lab book.
 All actions correctly manipulated the image, so we tested a couple of images and no unexpected outcomes came about.

-Built Gradle and created JUnit Testing for most filters.
+Built Gradle and created JUnit Testing for all filters except random scattering.
+Continuous integration has been implemented through the pipeline for JUnit Testing.